 - Broken bones

-These injuries can lead to severe or chronic pain, high medical bills, or an inability to perform your job duties.
-While some of these injuries will heal, others might permanently affect your life and become a chronic condition.
-A personal injury attorney can help protect your rights to the financial compensation you deserve for each and every type of damage you sustained and may sustain in the future.
+These injuries can lead to severe or chronic pain, high medical bills, or the inability to perform job duties.
+While some of these wounds will heal, others may develop into chronic conditions.